One, two, three, four.

-Excited, anxious chatter filled the air as students crowded the third floor hallway of Martindale Hall.
+Excited, anxious chatter filled the air as students crowded the third-floor hallway of Martindale Hall.

-The Northwest Dance Company is an organization dedicated to dance.
 From students who have been dancing their entire lives to those who don’t know first position from third, auditions are open to everyone willing to pay the $5 fee.

 Sophomore T.J.
 Sheehy has danced with the company for three seasons now.